Ashutsoh1729/ecom/docs/concepts.md

 2.  **Accessibility (Crucial!):** Screen readers for visually impaired users rely on this link.
 When the user navigates to the switch, the screen reader will read the label's text aloud ("Airplane Mode").
 Without `htmlFor`, it might just say "switch," which is useless.

 **(Note:** In standard HTML, this attribute is called `for`.
 It's named `htmlFor` in React/JSX because `for` is a reserved keyword for loops in JavaScript.)

+# 4. Slugs for identification

+# 5. Difference between categories and tags in database design